 - subscribed application identifier(s) optionally; and;

 - an URI where to receive the requested notifications as "notifyUri" attribute.

+NOTE: The "notifUri" attribute within the PfdSubscription data structure can be modified to request that subsequent notifications are sent to a new NF service consumer.

 2. If the feature PfdChgSubsUpdate is supported and the request is accepted, the PFDF shall: